MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 ## Unassign policies in bulk

-When you unassign policies in bulk, you're removing policy assignments that were assigned to groups or individual users through direct assignment.
+When you unassign policies in bulk, you're removing policy assignments that were assigned to individual users through direct assignment.
 This is useful in the following scenarios:

 1. **For Global (Org-wide default) or group policy assignments to take effect:** Due to [precedence rules](policy-assignment-overview.md#which-policy-takes-precedence), Global (Org-wide default) or group policy assignments won't take effect for uses who have a direct policy assignment.
 As an admin, you can unassign policies in bulk to remove individual assignments so Global (Org-wide default) or group policy assignments take effect.
 1. **Clean up policy assignments from the Teams Education wizard:** The Teams Education policy wizard applies the global policy defaults for students and assigns a custom policy set for a group of staff using group policy assignment.
 Admins need to clean up student and staff individual policies for Global (Org-wide default) and group assignments to be effective.